YunmeiL/yunmeil.github.io/index.markdown

 <img height='450' align="right" src="assets/images/banners/IMG_3204.jpeg"/>
  <p style="text-align:justify; text-justify:inter-ideograph;">
-<font size=3>Dr. Liu is a Tenure-Track Assistant Professor in the <a href="https://engineering.louisville.edu/academics/departments/industrial/" target="_blank">Industrial Engineering Department</a> at the <a href="https://louisville.edu/" target="_blank">University of Louisville</a>.
-In addition, she is also a Theme Director for Human-Centric AI at the <a href="https://engineering.louisville.edu/research/centersinstitutes/human-systems-engineering/" target="_blank">Center for Human Systems Engineering (CHSE)</a>, enriching the center's focus on integrating AI and human factors.
+<font size=3>Hi!
+I am an Assistant Professor in the <a href="https://engineering.louisville.edu/academics/departments/industrial/" target="_blank">Industrial Engineering Department</a> at the <a href="https://louisville.edu/" target="_blank">University of Louisville</a>.
+In addition, I am also a Theme Director for Human-Centric AI at the <a href="https://engineering.louisville.edu/research/centersinstitutes/human-systems-engineering/" target="_blank">Center for Human Systems Engineering (CHSE)</a>, enriching the center's focus on integrating AI and human factors.

 <html>